The Shore Peer Educators

 - Having FUN!

+After a student has been selected as a SHORE Peer Educator, they will participate in related trainings.
 Training consists of a one-day retreat offered on a weekend early in the fall and spring semesters.
-SHORE members are trained in presentation skills, initiating creative programming, and developing knowledge of various psychological issues.
+SHORE members are trained in presentation skills, initiating creative programming, and developing knowledge of various wellness topics.
 Members are taught to provide programs on many topics that impact college students nation-wide, including:

 - Stress management;

 - Suicide/depression awareness;

 - Adjustment to college life;